 Left: A blue, B white, C blue, D white

 Right: A, B, C, D blue-grey

-On the left fingers, this order looks like alternating blue, white, blue, white!
-But it won’t look that way in the braid, because the B-finger is first in a double braid sequence, not the A-finger.
+This order looks like alternating blue, white, blue, white (on the left hand)!
+But it won’t look that way in the braid, because the B-finger is first in the sequence, not the A-finger.
 (It holds the first loop that will go over to the other hand, to be followed in the next successive cycle by the loop now on the A-finger).

 Dan’s second pattern: